sourcegraph/deploy-sourcegraph/docs/helm.migrate.md

-# Migrating from Data Center's old helm deployment (2.10.x and prior)
+# Migrating from the legacy Sourcegraph Helm chart (2.10.x and prior)

 Two things have changed in 2.11.x that require migration: